Louis orders the sabodet and a bottle of Côte de Nuits Vougeot.

 Louis counts the avatars.
 It’s becoming more difficult each year.
 Tech improves.
 No doubt the avatars are police.
 Police Avs to ensure the fabled tranquility of Paris.
 In reality?
 To ensure that the crowds do not riot in the slums--as slummers are want to do.

 The waiter brings the sabodet and Gaperon cheese now.
 It breaks Louis’ bleak revelry.
 The waiter excuses himself.
 At least he is mostly real, Louis realizes, except for his clothing.
 The waiter’s fine suit is a cheap projection, probably Chinese.
 The food is still real, he reminds himself.
 Even if prepared by machines.
 Anything is better than the filthy food boxes of the slums.

 The Gaperon is well peppered and the Louis spreads it on the toast.
-He eats half and pretends to drink the purple Vougeot.
-He checks the time.
-Three o'clock.
+He eats half and pretends to drink the purple Vougeot this time.

 The late lunch crowd is thinning.
 Some wink out as he expects.
 More avatars to make it seem that the café is popular.
 It is not.
 The food is subpar.
-But the machines don’t care and the waiter is only a pretense.
-An ill informed effort to have people lead meaningful lives when they don’t need to work at all.
+The machines don’t care what they feed and the waiter is only a pretense.
+An ill informed effort to have people lead meaningful lives when they don’t need to work.

 Right now, Kojak has a job to do and Louis gives him the signal.
 Kojak disappears into the café and makes his way to the restroom.
 Inside he finds the bodyguard.
-It’s the first hurdle of this operation and critical to its success.
+It’s the first kill of the day.

 After a brief struggle, Kojak dispatches the bodyguard.
 He sits the heavy body on the toilet and closes the door.
-His pencil is put to good use.
+His pencil has been put to good use.